NeuroTechX/ntx_slack_archive/eegdata.md

  >IMO comparing classifier is only relevant when you want to know which classifier is better for a given feature set. but that's just a part of the story.

+5/5/2017 4:02 PM

+ **alexandre.barachant** :

+ >if you have a good classifier for a given feature set, that is not given that this classifier will be optimal for another feature set